Kofi-B-Nimo/Premier-League-23-24-Full-Season-Analysis/NOTES.md

      - `Goals per Match`

-Thats the offensive side of things and now its lets tackle the defensive side of things!
+That's the offensive side of things and now its lets tackle the defensive side of things!